MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

 ##  <a name="AddExtensions"></a> Task 18: Publish and install/upgrade extensions
-[!INCLUDE[nav2018_md](includes/nav2018_md.md)] includes a number of extensions that you must publish and install as part of the upgrade process.
+[!INCLUDE[nav2018_md](includes/nav2018_md.md)] includes a number of extensions that you publish and install as part of the upgrade process.
 To enable these extensions, it is important that you follow the steps below.

 1. Download the [platform symbols](https://go.microsoft.com/fwlink/?linkid=864045).